Purple Innovation (NASDAQ:PRPL) PT Raised to $37.00

-Purple Innovation (NASDAQ:PRPL) had its target price raised by equities research analysts at Roth Capital from $35.00 to $37.00 in a report released on Tuesday, PriceTargets.com reports.
-The firm presently has a “buy” rating on the stock.
-Roth Capital’s price objective points to a potential upside of 19.35% from the stock’s previous close.
+Purple Innovation (NASDAQ:PRPL) had its price objective upped by Roth Capital from $35.00 to $37.00 in a report published on Monday, Benzinga reports.
+They currently have a buy rating on the stock.

-A number of large investors have recently made changes to their positions in the stock.
-Coliseum Capital Management LLC increased its position in Purple Innovation by 14.9% during the 1st quarter.
-Coliseum Capital Management LLC now owns 15,544,735 shares of the company’s stock valued at $491,991,000 after buying an additional 2,015,042 shares in the last quarter.
-Wasatch Advisors Inc. increased its holdings in shares of Purple Innovation by 18.3% in the first quarter.
-Wasatch Advisors Inc. now owns 5,637,677 shares of the company’s stock valued at $178,432,000 after purchasing an additional 870,818 shares during the period.
-BlackRock Inc. increased its holdings in shares of Purple Innovation by 106.1% in the first quarter.
-BlackRock Inc. now owns 2,699,239 shares of the company’s stock valued at $85,431,000 after purchasing an additional 1,389,589 shares during the period.
-Hawk Ridge Capital Management LP acquired a new position in shares of Purple Innovation in the first quarter valued at about $55,214,000.
-Finally, Gilder Gagnon Howe & Co.
-LLC increased its holdings in shares of Purple Innovation by 13.7% in the first quarter.
-Gilder Gagnon Howe & Co.
-LLC now owns 1,472,293 shares of the company’s stock valued at $46,598,000 after purchasing an additional 177,380 shares during the period.
-90.17% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in PRPL.
+Coliseum Capital Management LLC lifted its position in shares of Purple Innovation by 14.9% in the first quarter.
+Coliseum Capital Management LLC now owns 15,544,735 shares of the company’s stock worth $491,991,000 after purchasing an additional 2,015,042 shares in the last quarter.
+Hawk Ridge Capital Management LP bought a new stake in shares of Purple Innovation in the first quarter worth $55,214,000.
+BlackRock Inc. lifted its position in shares of Purple Innovation by 106.1% in the first quarter.
+BlackRock Inc. now owns 2,699,239 shares of the company’s stock worth $85,431,000 after purchasing an additional 1,389,589 shares in the last quarter.
+Lord Abbett & CO.
+LLC bought a new stake in shares of Purple Innovation in the fourth quarter worth $44,608,000.
+Finally, Victory Capital Management Inc. lifted its position in shares of Purple Innovation by 10,139.3% in the first quarter.
+Victory Capital Management Inc. now owns 1,183,259 shares of the company’s stock worth $37,451,000 after purchasing an additional 1,171,703 shares in the last quarter.
+91.03% of the stock is currently owned by institutional investors and hedge funds.

 Purple Innovation, Inc designs and manufactures mattresses, pillows, and cushions.
 It also offers sheets, mattress protectors, bed frames, seat cushions, and weighted blankets and duvets.
 The company markets and sells its products through direct-to-consumer online channels, retail brick-and-mortar wholesale partners, and third-party online retailers, as well as through its factory outlet and the company owned showrooms.